nuxt/website-v2/content/en/guides/get-started/installation.md

 It is important that this page is called `index.vue` as this will be the default page Nuxt shows when the application opens.
 It is the home page and it must be called index.

-Open the `index.vue` page in your editor and add the following content:
+Open the `index.vue` file in your editor and add the following content:

 ```html
 <template>